MileHacker Logo

 Iconic Snacks & Fruits

 Baise is the "Hometown of Mangoes."
 During harvest season (July-August), fresh, sweet, and juicy mangoes are a must.
-Many local snacks use sticky rice, often sweetened or combined with savory fillings.
+Many local snacks use sweet rice, often sweetened or combined with savory fillings.
 Enjoy fruits in season like lychees and longans.

 Dining Options